stronnag/mwptools/docs/manual/docs/mwp-miscellaneous-tools.md

 ## Overview

-The {{ mwp }} suite contains numerous simple command line tools developed since 2015 in order to aid development of INAV, development of {{ mwp }} and diagnosing numerous (often 3rd party) problems, more so in the early days.
+The {{ mwp }} suite contains numerous command line tools developed since 2015 in order to aid development of INAV, development of {{ mwp }} and diagnosing numerous (often 3rd party) problems, more so in the early days.

 This chapter describes a few of the command line tools that are provided by mwptools.
 Note that not all these tools are built or installed by default; it may be necessary to enter a source directory and invoke `make` in situ, or copy a script to a directory on the `$PATH`.